jackcarey/web-components/README.md

 ## This repo is currently a work-in-progress.

-This repository contains a collection of 3 web components for various purposes.
+This is a collection of 3 web components for various purposes.
 Each component is published as a separate package with its own readme.
 The 'autoloader' can be used to load other components.

 | Name | Description | Version | Registry |